timmyomahony/django-pagedown/README.md

 1. Get the code: `pip install django-pagedown`
 2. Add `pagedown.apps.PagedownConfig` to your `INSTALLED_APPS`
+3. Make sure you have setted a `STATIC_ROOT` in your `settings.py` file
-3. Collect the static files: `python manage.py collectstatic`
+4. Collect the static files: `python manage.py collectstatic`

 ## Usage